FullStack-HY/FullStack-Hy.github.io/src/content/1/en/part1d.md

 ### Useful Reading

 The internet is full of React-related material.
-However, we use such a new style of React that a large majority of the material found online is outdated for our purposes.
+However, we use the new style of React that still a large majority of the material found online is outdated for our purposes.

 You may find the following links useful: